DevoInc/python-sdk/docs/sender/lookup.md

+#devo-sender lookup
+##Overview

-# Devo sender to send lookups
+This library allows you to send lookups to the Devo platform.

+You have two types of uses, in script (This doc) or [send using shell](sender.md#devo-sender-lookup)

+You need to know how work [Sender](sender.md) and [Data](data.md) to use Lookup functions in script, but not for shell

+##Script usage
-Just like the send events case, to create a new lookup or send data to existent lookup table we need to initialize the collector configuration (as previously shown).
+Just like the send events case, to create a new lookup or send data to existent lookup table we need to initialize the collector configuration.

 In case to initialize the collector configuration from a json/yaml file, you must include a new object into the _lookup_ variable with the new parameters or add in the CLI flags: